MadeBySaints/Flask-Website/README.md

 ## Flask Website File Manager
 ## Overview
 This is a file management web application built using Flask.
 It allows users to securely upload, download, and view files with a clean and modern user interface.
-The system supports user login, and includes features such as file metadata display and image previews for a smoother user experience.
+The system supports user login and includes features such as file metadata display, image previews, and file management tools.

-## Features
-Login and Logout System
+## Login System
-Secure user authentication with role-based session handling and a logout button on every main page.
+Secure user authentication with session handling.
+Note: Only login functionality is implemented.
+Logout is not yet included.

 ## Home Page
-A beautifully designed landing page with navigation links to Upload,and Downlaods.
+A visually improved landing page with clean navigation links to Upload and Downloads sections.

 ##  Downloads Page
-Displays files and folders in a gallery-style view with:
+Displays files and folders in a card-style layout with:

 Click-to-download functionality

 "Details" button to view file metadata

+New: Rename and Delete buttons for file management

 ## Upload Page
-Simple file selection and upload interface.
+Clean and simple file selection and upload UI

-Shows selected filename before uploading
+Preview selected filename before upload

-Automatically adds uploaded file to the system's file directory
+Uploads are automatically added to the file system directory

 ## File Metadata
 View important details like: